 With WooCommerce, you can control the performance in great detail.
 That’s awesome, but it’s also a drawback as you are responsible for the performance.
-This means you have to choose where to host it and to make sure that everything is set up properly.
+This means you have to choose where to host it and to make sure that even more is set up properly.
 You need to pick a fast theme, manage your plugins, optimize scripts, get a CDN, et cetera, et cetera.
 This is awesome because you get to choose which knobs to turn.
 Of course, it is a lot less beginner-friendly.
 Luckily, with great WordPress hosting, your WooCommerce store will probably perform pretty well without having to finetune too much stuff.

 Security is paramount for an online store.
-You wouldn’t want your store to leak your customers’ credit card details, do you?
+You don’t want your store to leak your customers’ credit card details, do you?
 It makes all the sense in the world to take extra care of security.
-Security is a major trust factor and if your customers can trust your site, they won’t buy anything.
+Security is a major trust factor and if your customers can not trust your site, they won’t buy anything.